The Griffin Family History: Production

 "The Griffin Family History" was written by John Viener and was directed by Zac Moncrief.
 It guest starred Lori Alan as Diane Simmons and featured Chris Sheridan, Joey Slotnick, Danny Smith and Phil LaMarr as various characters.
 During the episode's depiction of how the universe was created, God exclaims "ah, you smell that?" after holding a lighter to his butt when performing flatus; this segment of audio was not broadcast on the Fox version of the episode.
 An additional scene not shown during the televised version was when the Griffins are depicted as dinosaurs.
 Originally, a Michael Jackson-related scene was to be included in the episode, but it was rescheduled for a later episode due to limited time on this episode.
 In the original draft of the episode, Brian's speech informing Peter of the dangers in the woods during the Nate Griffin story was intended to be longer, including Brian talking about automobile ratings, though it was shortened for unknown reasons.
 MacFarlane praises the animation sequence showing a horse running around Lois' bedroom, describing it as "a piece of brilliance".

 Show producers removed a sketch which would include a rape joke upon Carter's discovery of his daughter, Lois, with her secret family on the southern plantation.
 Unlike past requests to cut and/or alter jokes, this was not one imposed by the broadcast standards and practices; this was done on the writers' own accord.
 The sequence showing Peter's silent film star ancestor being stabbed in a card fight was omitted from television broadcasting to save time.
-Near the end of the episode, the Griffins are shown arguing over the quality of The Godfather; this scene is drawn from an actual argument that has taken place in the Family Guy writing room over its quality.
-According to MacFarlane, his college film history professor did not think the film The Sound of Music was great and criticized it by saying, "It insists upon itself", which is what Peter says about The Godfather.
+Near the end of the episode, the Griffins are shown arguing over the quality of The Godfather, with Peter criticising the critically acclaimed film by saying, "It insists upon itself".
+According to MacFarlane, the quote was taken from his college film history professor, who dismissed the film The Sound of Music using the same quote.
+The scene is drawn from an actual argument that has taken place in the Family Guy writing room over its quality.
 MacFarlane prefers The 'Burbs and The Money Pit, both of which received mixed reviews from critics.
 Adolf Hitler talking to his wife about his annoyance at Peter Hitler was also removed from television broadcasting for timing purposes.